tpf/tprf-hugo-site/content/grants-committee1.md

 Committee.

 One voting member is the Committee Secretary.
-The Secretary represents the Grants Committee in the TPF Steering Committee.
+The Secretary represents the Grants Committee in the TPRF Steering Committee.

-The Secretary is nominated and elected by the Committee and approved by the TPF board.
+The Secretary is nominated and elected by the Committee and approved by the TPRF board.

 The secretary is responsible for managing grant proposals, votes, and all other administrative